T Loops: The Basics

 Due to anatomical limitations, it is not feasible to enlarge the loop enough to achieve the desired moment-to-force (M/F) ratio.
 Therefore, additional moments must be introduced through preactivation bends, such as V-bends (gable bends).

-In addition to the gable bend, the T-loop can be preactivated by concentrated bends, The concentrated bends are angled bends, but do not occur exactly between the horizontal and vertical legs of the loop.
-As the gable bends, they present a risk of permanent deformation due to stress relaxation
+In addition to the gable bend, the T-loop can be preactivated by concentrated bends, These are angled bends, but do not occur exactly between the horizontal and vertical legs of the loop, this decreases residual moments that can be created by bends Like the V bend

-curvature bends distribuite angular bends between the occlusal portion and apical portion and so decreasing deformation of the wire when in neutral position
+Curvature bends distribute angular bends between the occlusal portion and apical portion and so decreasing deformation of the wire when in neutral position

 The main issue to be considered when adding preactivation Bends is the neutral position.
-The neutral position is the position of the loop where only moments are used to insert the loop on the auxiliary tubes, i.e., there is no horizontal force
+Neutral position is the position of the loop where only moments are used to insert the loop on the auxiliary tubes, i.e., When you place the Loop but before activating it (Opening the loop and cinching).

 The loop should be nearer to the Segment That you DONT want to move , or in the middle if you want both anterior and posterior segments to move equally